👉 In a standard migration, these changes are rolled out in phases.

 Reduced risk despite multiple moving parts

-A foundation for: continued content transformation, brand transition, long-term SEO growth
+A foundation for continued content transformation, brand transition, and long-term SEO growth

 👉 The mapping system acted as a stabilizing layer across a changing ecosystem.